BinghamtonRover/RoverSystem/README.md

 # Rover System

-Rover System codebase and documentation created by the Binghamton University Rover Team
+Rover System codebase and documentation created by the Binghamton University Rover Team.

 ## An Overview